marklogic/ml-gradle/README.md

 If you're just looking for a Java library for interacting with the Management REST API, you can certainly use ml-app-deployer.
 The deployer/command library is mostly a thin layer around the management client library and can be safely ignored if you don't need it.

-# What does it depend on?
+## What does it depend on?

 ml-app-deployer depends on Spring's [RestTemplate](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) for interacting with the Management REST API.
 It also depends on [ml-javaclient-util](https://github.com/rjrudin/ml-javaclient-util) for loading modules, which is done via the MarkLogic Client REST API.

-# How do I start using the client library?
+## How do I start using the client library?

-The general pattern to use the management client library is:
+The general pattern for using the management client library is:

 1. Create an instance of [ManageConfig](https://github.com/rjrudin/ml-app-deployer/blob/master/src/main/java/com/marklogic/rest/mgmt/ManageConfig.java), which specifies connection information for the management REST API instance.
 2. Create an instance of [ManageClient](https://github.com/rjrudin/ml-app-deployer/blob/master/src/main/java/com/marklogic/rest/mgmt/ManageClient.java) using ManageConfig.
 ManageClient simply wraps a RestTemplate with some convenience methods.